Natural Gas Reliance Driving Resiliency Concerns

 Power outages from fuel scarcity or supply disruptions are a relative rarity compared to weather disruptions of electricity lines.
 Up until 2010, there were never more than three reported electricity disturbances in the U.S. per year caused by a disruption of fuels, according to numbers from a Department of Energy database.
 But since 2010, those numbers have doubled on average alongside large-scale weather events like hurricanes and severe cold fronts with a record 17 incidents in 2014 alone because of the drastic cold temperatures during the polar vortex.

 Although 2014 was a high-water mark for outages, no fuel-related incidents were listed for 2015, but the second highest total was registered in 2016.

 While cheap natural gas has been a boon for energy generators, large-scale weather events have undermined its resiliency—the ability for energy utilities to recover from short-term, high-impact events.
 When these events cause outages at times of peak demand, utilities, local governments and consumers can be hit with large costs.

 The total amount charged by regional transmission operator PJM charged customers in January 2014 at the peak of the polar vortex was one-third of the total billing of the previous year due to heavy energy usage and high gas prices.

-The executive vice president of Natural Gas Supply Association (NGSA), Patricia Jagtiani, told Bloomberg BNA that outages related to natural gas are still very rare and don't always directly affect consumers' electricity.
+The executive vice president of Natural Gas Supply Association (NGSA), Patricia Jagtiani, said that outages related to natural gas are still very rare and don't always directly affect consumers' electricity.
 She also said new rules from regional transmission organizations have helped value on-site fuel sources, or dual-fuel capacity, like coal and nuclear as a backup energy source.